yearn/yearn-devdocs/docs/getting-started/products/ylockers/ycrv/overview.md

 - Migrate from legacy tokens [yveCRV and yvBOOST](#how-yvecrv-and-veboost-functionality-was-migrated-to-ycrv).

 Both operations mint yCRV to the user at a 1:1 rate.
 Users migrating from yvBOOST can use the zap at https://yearn.fi/ycrv to efficiently unwrap their tokens to yveCRV and migrates to yCRV in a single step.
-Of course, users can also choose to purchase yCRV from the new Curve factory pool [here](https://curve.fi/factory/192).
+Of course, users can also choose to purchase yCRV from the new Curve factory pool: https://curve.fi/#/ethereum/pools/factory-v2-280/deposit

 ### 'Activated'-tokens